• X

 Meg is the author of Made for Each Other: The Biology of the Human-Animal Bond (DaCapo, 2009).
 In her book, which was the result of 15 years of research, she explains how friendly interaction with dogs can release a powerful brain chemistry that inspires our profound sense of attachment to them.
 This chemical reaction can also reduce fear and anxiety, and increase a sense of trust in each other.

-Working together, Rick and Meg published an article in the Army Medical Journal on the need to scientifically demonstrate the benefits of Canine Connection Therapy.
-They are now collaborating with researchers to carry out necessary studies at the National Intrepid Center of Excellence at Walter Reed National Military Medical Center, the Uniformed Services University of the Health Sciences, and private academic institutions.
+Together, Rick and Meg published an article in the Army Medical Journal on the need to scientifically demonstrate the benefits of Canine Connection Therapy.
+They have also collaborated with researchers to carry out necessary studies at the National Intrepid Center of Excellence at Walter Reed National Military Medical Center, the Uniformed Services University of the Health Sciences, and private academic institutions.
 You can read their article here.

 Recent Posts